 To hard seltzer, or not to hard seltzer.
 That has become the big question these days.
-The boom of the category in recent years has caught the attention, and investment, of individuals across the gamut: from college students all the way to Wall Street investors.
+The boom of the category in recent years has caught the attention and investment, of individuals across the gamut: from college students all the way to Wall Street investors.

-As demand for the alcoholic beverage has risen, so has the number of competitors entering the market.
+As demand for alcoholic beverages has risen, so has the number of competitors entering the market.
 While White Claw continues to maintain significant ownership of the category, multinational brands through artisan brewers are entering with new beverage ideas and adding to the mix different ingredients, preparation methods, and flavors.
 Because of this, frequent hard seltzer consumers (and, similarly, hard seltzer prospects) are confronted with a multitude of options before making their purchasing decision.

 To remain competitive and relevant amidst a growing and evolving marketplace, businesses are relying on agile research strategies to bring the voice of the consumer to the forefront of their decisions.
 Product, innovation, and marketing teams can go to market faster and with greater certainty.
 Feedback Loop customers across CPG brands are using the platform to deliver rapid consumer feedback on packaging and flavors against diverse consumer segments.

-To get a taste of all this action, Feedback Loop conducted an iterative sequence of research studies to highlight the platform’s capability accelerating user discovery probing to rapid prototype testing; an important and frequently leveraged use case of the platform for our customers.
+To get a taste of all this action, Feedback Loop conducted an iterative sequence of research studies to highlight the platform’s capability of accelerating user discovery probing to rapid prototype testing; an important and frequently leveraged use case of the platform for our customers.

 Test 1: User Discovery

-Feedback Loop ran a user discovery test among 21+ year olds who frequently (several times a month) consume hard seltzer and prefer either White Claw or High Noon.
+Feedback Loop ran a user discovery test among 21+-year-olds who frequently (several times a month) consume hard seltzer and prefer either White Claw or High Noon.
 The test included a mix of closed- and open-ended questions, from binary single select to multiple select all that apply to open-ended free form text question types.